ourcaldo/indexnowjs-maindev/replit.md

-# IndexNow Pro - Professional Web Application
+# IndexNow Studio - Professional Web Application

 ## Overview

-IndexNow Pro is a professional-grade, full-stack web application designed to automate Google URL indexing through the Google Search Console API.
+IndexNow Studio is a professional-grade, full-stack web application designed to automate Google URL indexing through the Google Search Console API.
 It provides instant indexing, manages multiple service accounts, schedules jobs, and offers advanced monitoring and reporting for SEO professionals, digital marketers, and website owners.
 Its vision is to be a comprehensive solution for efficient, large-scale indexing.

 **Key Capabilities:**
 - Automated Google Indexing for thousands of URLs.